AndrewDanilov/yii2-feedback/README.md

 ];
 ```

-Instead of \<controller\> you can use particular controller id's defined in 'controllerMap'.
+Instead of \<controller\> you can use particular controller ids defined in 'controllerMap'.

 In View add widget call: